five0hfive/bagsInstaller/README.md

 # bagsInstaller

-`bagsInstaller` is a lightweight R package designed to help your colleagues quickly set up all dependencies required for running the BAGS project.
+`bagsInstaller` is a lightweight R package designed to help quickly set up all dependencies required for running BAGS.
-It installs CRAN packages, archived packages, checks for Rtools, and provides helper commands to launch the BAGS app with a single line.
+It installs CRAN packages, archived packages, checks for Rtools, and provides helper commands to launch BAGS with a single line.

 ---